By Aaron Maasho

-Writer Eskinder Nega was arrested last year and accused of trying to incite violence with a series of online articles, alongside other charges.
+Journalist and blogger Eskinder Nega was arrested last year and accused of trying to incite violence with a series of online articles, alongside other charges.

 Along with the 23 other named individuals, he was also accused of belonging to Ginbot 7, a group branded a "terrorist" organization by the Ethiopian government.

 The 24 were charged last year, most of them in absentia, with six counts including conspiracy to dismantle the constitutional order, recruitment and training for terror acts and aiding Ethiopia's arch-foe Eritrea and a rebel group to disrupt security.